cyzha02/RandomBite/README.md

    cd RandomBite
    ```

 1.5.
-If it is already installed
+If it is already installed:

 ```
 cd RandomBite